 Go, Nan!

-Thanks, I doing it! xo
+Thanks, I'm doing it! xo

 For me it was a little sketch pad, Thought it completed my image, the artist protege.
 Took it everywhere but I was afraid I'd ruin it with a bad drawing. yes, I'd cut out the "mistake" but then it was no good anymore.
 Nan, I so relate to all your stories, and you help me remember mine.
 BTW the slam about your mother was hysterical!!!!Keep going sweetie